Skip to main content

 // Use the transaction hash to check status

-const txHash = withdrawal.data.hash;
+const txHash = withdrawal.data.data?.id;

 // Check on blockchain explorer